hasonsk/predict-car-price-Lasso/README.md

 Run the Jupyter Notebook: ```jupyter notebook model.ipynb```

 ## Usage
+1. Import Libraries and Data
-1. Load the dataset using ```pd.read_csv()``` function.
+Ensure you have the necessary libraries installed and load your dataset using the pd.read_csv() function.

+2. Clean Data and Remove Outliers
-2. Clean the data and handle missing values.
+Clean the data by handling missing values, removing outliers, and processing text data as needed.

+3. Split Data into Training and Testing Sets
-3. Split the dataset into training and testing sets using ```train_test_split()``` function.
+Use the `train_test_split()` function to split your dataset into training and testing sets for model evaluation.

+4. Train the Model
-4. Create an instance of the Lasso Regression model: ```Lasso(alpha=1.0)``` and find the optimal alpha coefficient that minimizes the MAE (Mean Absolute Error).
+Initially, you can start with Linear Regression, but if you encounter significant errors, consider using LassoCV to find the optimal alpha coefficient that minimizes the R-squared.

+5. Save and Run the Model on Test Data
+Save the trained model and apply it to your test dataset for predictions.

 ## Model
-### Lasso Regression Model
+### LassoCV Regression Model

-Lasso Regression is a linear regression model that performs both feature selection and regularization.
-It helps in reducing the complexity of the model by shrinking the coefficient estimates towards zero.
-The Lasso Regression model is utilized for predicting car prices based on the dataset.
+The LassoCV model combines Lasso regression with cross-validation to automatically select important features and find the best regularization parameter (alpha) for linear regression.
+It helps simplify models and reduce overfitting, making it a valuable tool in machine learning and data analysis.

 ## Deployment
 To deploy the application, run the following command: